ET-SAM: Efficient Point Prompt Prediction in SAM for Unified Scene Text Detection and Layout Analysis: Introduction

-To address the issues, we present ET-SAM, a more efficient SAM-based framework for unified scene text detection and layout analysis.
+To address the issues, we present ET-SAM, a more efficient and scalable framework (as shown in Fig.~\ref{fig:introduction}) for unified scene text detection and layout analysis.
 Technically, to reduce the point prompts and speed up the inference, we introduce a customized lightweight point decoder that generates word-level heatmaps, enabling the efficient localization of sparse foreground points characterized by peak activation values.
 Moreover, we devise a joint training strategy that enables the combination of datasets with heterogeneous text-level annotations to facilitate data scalability.
-To disambiguate diverse word densities and segmentation targets while alleviating annotation inconsistencies, we further integrate distinct sets of learnable task prompts within the point decoder and hierarchical mask decoder.
+To disambiguate diverse word densities and segmentation targets while alleviating annotation inconsistencies, we further integrate distinct sets of learnable task prompts within the point decoder and mask decoder.

-In summary, our main contributions are three-fold: \begin{itemize} \item We present ET-SAM, enabling efficient point prompt prediction and speeding up the inference of SAM-based architecture with a tailored point decoder. \item We devise a joint training strategy to harness existing datasets characterized by heterogeneous text-level annotations, thereby fostering the scaling of data. \item Extensive experiments demonstrate that ET-SAM not only delivers roughly \textbf{3$\times$} inference acceleration over Hi-SAM with competitive performance on HierText but also secures a substantial 11.0\% gain in average F-score on Total-Text, CTW1500, and ICDAR15. \end{itemize}
+In summary, our main contributions are three-fold: \begin{itemize} \item We present ET-SAM, enabling efficient point prompt prediction and speeding up the inference of SAM-based architecture with a tailored point decoder. \item We devise a joint training strategy to harness existing datasets characterized by heterogeneous text-level annotations, thereby fostering the scaling of data. \item Extensive experiments demonstrate that ET-SAM not only delivers roughly \textbf{3$\times$} inference acceleration over Hi-SAM with competitive performance on HierText but also secures a substantial \textbf{11.0\%} gain in average F-score on Total-Text, CTW1500, and ICDAR2015. \end{itemize}